giampaolo/giampaolo.github.io/content/blog/2025/psutil-drop-py27-support.md

 ```

 According to [pypistats.org](https://archive.is/wip/knzql) Python 2.7 downloads
-are 0.28% of the total, around 15.000 downloads per day.
+represents the 0.28% of the total, around 15.000 downloads per day.

 ## The pain